PETG print settings: Adjusting temperature, speed & retraction to improve printing

 Because of these characteristics and others, PET has become a go-to material in FDM 3D printing.
 In filament form, PETG (glycol modified PET) offers some notable advantages over PLA, such as excellent layer adhesion, good impact resistance, and a low level of shrinkage.
 It’s affordable too: a spool of cheap PETG filament only costs about $5 more per kilogram than PLA from an equivalent filament brand.

-Printing good PETG parts can be tricky, however.
-When melted, the plastic has a low level of viscosity, which — while great for fast extrusion — can cause issues like oozing and stringing.
+Finding the perfect PETG print settings can be tricky, however.
+When melted, PETG has a low level of viscosity, which — while great for fast extrusion — can cause issues like oozing and stringing.
 Furthermore, its excellent bed adhesion can be both a blessing and a curse, with parts sometimes remaining stuck to the print bed after printing.

 With that in mind, it is essential to properly prepare your 3D printer when printing PETG.
-And while many slicers provide default settings for individual materials like PETG, it is beneficial to understand what these settings are achieving so that fine-tuning can be carried out to achieve even better prints.
-This article gives a rundown of the correct PETG printer settings for most situations — though different printers have their own unique requirements — in addition to general advice such as print bed preparation.
+And while many slicers provide default settings for individual materials like PETG, it helps to understand what these PETG print settings are actually doing so that you can carry out fine-tuning to achieve even better prints.
+This article gives a rundown of the correct PETG print settings for most situations — though different printers have their own unique requirements — in addition to general advice such as print bed preparation.

 PET bottlesPET is used to make plastic bottles

-Compared to ABS and other low-adhesion materials, printing PETG can be a breeze.
+Compared to ABS and other low-adhesion materials, getting the first layer of PETG onto your build surface is a breeze.
 PETG will stick to most surfaces without too much trouble — in fact, steps should be taken to stop the material adhering too well and becoming stuck to the build plate.

 PETG prints best onto a heated print bed with a temperature of 65–90 °C. As a rule, if good first-layer adhesion can be achieved at the lower end of that range, then stick with that temperature.